 Great Backyard Bird Count 2017

-February 2017: I've definitely improved my birding skills over the past year!
-I was one of 210,000 participants worldwide in this year's GBBC.
-I saw many of the same species that I did last year with a few new species this year.
-I identified a Gray Catbird by sound, saw a Hermit Thrush at one of my feeders and am getting better at identifying woodpeckers by their calls.
-This year I identified the Red-Bellied Woodpecker & the Downy Woodpecker!
-My favorite find so far this year, the Red-Winged Blackbird.
-That was fun to see in my neighborhood.
+February 2017: Rachel has definitely improved her birding skills over the past year!
+She was one of 210,000 participants worldwide in this year's GBBC.
+She saw many of the same species as last year but also a few new ones!
+Birds identified included a Gray Catbird & Red-Bellied Woodpecker & Downy Woodpecker by ear and a Hermit Thrush at one of the feeders.
+This year's favorite find was the Red-Winged Blackbird.

 eMammal Triangle Area Camera Trap Project Spring 2016

-My son and I set up 2, 3-week camera trap deployments this spring.
-One was in our backyard, the second in a friend's backyard which has a stream and much more room than our yard (we were hoping to see more animals in their yard).
-The camera takes pics if anything moves in front of it (including wind blown trees) and will continue to take multiple pictures to get some quick time information.
-We then uploaded all the images to the project data base (over 1000!) after identifying the animals in every picture, so now our data is part of the eMammal data base, tracking mammal populations around the world!
-We had a great time being a part of this project!
-Enjoy our pictures.
+Rachel & her eldest son set up 2, 3-week camera trap deployments this spring.
+One in their backyard, the second in a friend's backyard which has a stream and more acreage.
+The camera takes pictures of anything that moves in front of it (including wind blown trees) and will continue to take multiple pictures to get some quick time information.
+They then uploaded all the images to the project data base (over 1000!) after identifying the animals in every picture.
+Now their data is part of the eMammal data base, tracking mammal populations around the world!